12 Top-Rated Tourist Attractions in Panama City Beach, FL

 Where to Stay in Panama City Beach for Sightseeing

-- Sheraton Bay Point Resort: 4-star resort, private bay beach, golf and tennis club, beautiful pools, bike rental, full-service spa and salon.
+- Sheraton Bay Point Resort: This 4-star resort offers a private bay beach, golf and tennis club, beautiful pools, bike rental, and a full-service spa and salon.

-- Osprey on the Gulf: mid-range beachfront resort, Osprey on the Gulf has friendly staff, full kitchens, ocean-view pools, balconies facing the sea, family games and BBQ area.
+- Osprey on the Gulf: A great mid-range beachfront resort, Osprey on the Gulf has friendly staff, full kitchens, ocean-view pools, balconies facing the sea, and a family games and BBQ area.
 Right next door and owned by the same family is The Driftwood Lodge on the Gulf.

 - Holiday Inn Resort Panama City Beach: Enjoy the palm-lined pool, colorful splash park, kids' activities, and live entertainment at this affordable beachfront hotel.

-- Hampton Inn & Suites Panama City Beach: budget beachfront hotel is set in a fantastic location and features bright decor, and a lovely ocean-view pool.
+- Hampton Inn & Suites Panama City Beach: This budget beachfront hotel is set in a fantastic location and features bright decor, and a lovely ocean-view pool.

 More Related Articles on PlanetWare.com

 Florida Family Vacations: Panama City Beach is one of the best places to visit in Florida, especially for families who want plenty of options to keep the kids entertained.
 It may not be home to any of Florida's best-known attractions like Disney World or Busch Gardens, but it is full of activities and things to do, whether you want to bask in the sun and watch dolphins, or escape from the heat or rain and enjoy indoor attractions - all of which are at much more reasonable prices than their big-name counterparts.

 As its name implies, the town's white sandy shores along the Gulf of Mexico are among the best beaches in Florida, in good company with other top seaside destinations like Daytona Beach and the pristine dunes of Sanibel Island.